grafana/plugin-tools/docusaurus/docs/tutorials/convert-a-frontend-datasource-to-backend.md

 ## Key concepts

-Before going into specific conversion advice, we will discuss the main components of a data source and how these differ between frontend and backend plugins.
+Before going into specific conversion advice, it's important to understand the main components of a data source and how these differ between frontend and backend plugins.

 ### Frontend `DataSource` class